KEbina-1996/Post-processing-for-measurement-data-of-CAST/README.md

     <br>The port (cannula) position on the cadaver body.
 The 3D positions of the three ports, including the camera port, must be recorded.
   - cadaver1_x,y,z to cadaver3_x,y,z:
     <br>The 3D position of the three anatomical feature of the cadaver body (shoulder, anterior superior iliac spine, and knee).
 These position were recorded by attaching markers to the cadaver body.

+## Requirements
+This program uses Python3, and following library is used:<br>
+pandas, numpy, scipy, quaternion, and filterpy.